Sunday, May 24, 2026

 I got particularly upset after seeing how MSNBC personalities like Rachel Maddow were so anti-Bernie.
 And then, right after the revelation of how the DNC had suppressed Bernie was made public, the very next day the entire dialog flipped to how Russia was influencing the election, based on claims which have been thoroughly debunked but Democrats refuse to let go of them.
 This accomplished several things in one go.
 And leading the pack with the new fabricated topic (which would dominate the airwaves of the most networks (except Fox) media (aka 'liberal' media) were just those stations and personalities.
 It made me sick to my stomach.

-So I watched all the usual personalities on the late night shows.
-And they all made me sick.
-Don't even get me started on Maher, I hated him from Politically Incorrect which was as accurate title.
-All except one.
+All the late night anchors and perennial guests made me angry as hell.
+With one exception.
 That was Stephen Colbert.
 He was very talented in avoiding all the cringy sermons and just hitting the jugulars.
 I was sure that he was hired to do just that, within the bounds of 'liberal' corporate media like CBS.

-It was hard to get used to him as host, but he was the one late night host I felt I could bear.
+It was hard to get used to Colbert as host, but he was the one late night host I felt I could bear.
 As I might do, he went for the big picture, not today's gotchas from partisans.
 So he looked at Trump as Trump, not so much Russian Stooge or any of the partisan claims.
 Of course that was too much for MAGA, so it's not surprising it ultimately led to...his show being ended, but it had a long incredible run.

 None of which I ever watched by myself except the very last show, and it was great.